Messe München

 Messe München GmbH is the operator of the Neue Messe München exhibition center, the ICM Internationales Congress Center München and the MOC Veranstaltungscenter München.
 The exhibition space of the 16 halls together is 180,000 m2 and another 425,000 m2 of outdoor area, making Messe München by far the holder of the largest outdoor area of all exhibition companies in Germany.
-Messe München organizes some 40 trade fairs for capital and consumer goods and key high-tech-industries in Munich and abroad.
+Messe München organizes some 40 trade fairs for capital and consumer goods and key high-tech industries in Munich and abroad.

 Overview

 Partners of Messe München are the Free State of Bavaria and the City of Munich.
-Chairman of the Board since January 2010 is Klaus Dittrich.
+Chairman of the board since January 2010 is Klaus Dittrich.
 In the exhibition area there are exhibition rooms, the exhibition hall, exhibition tower and the International Congress Centre Munich (ICM).
-The architects were Bystrup Architecture Design Engineering, Bregenhøj + Partners, Kaup, Scholz, Jesse + Partner.
+The architects were BBP Arkitekter, Kaup, Scholz, Jesse + Partner.

 Messe München is a member of the AUMA, FKM, GDG, UFI, and CEFA trade associations.

 After moving the fair from the city center to the former airport site in Messestadt Riem allowing the exhibition companies, along with the Neue Messe Munich, to have one of the most modern and sustainable trade fair complexes in the world and it has been certified as an energy-efficient company by TÜV Süd.
 With one of the largest Photovoltaic roof systems in the world and a sophisticated energy concept to an annual saving of more than 8,000 tons of CO2.
 The entire exhibition center is heated with renewable energy through a geothermal system from Stadtwerke München.

 The Messe München trade-fair center, the ICM Internationales Congress Center München and the MOC Veranstaltungscenter München are available for conferences, meetings and small events.

-In 2015, Messe München GmbH recorded a turnover of €230,2 million, Messe München Group of €277.4 million.
+In 2015, Messe München GmbH recorded a turnover of €230.2 million, Messe München Group of €277.4 million.
 8,974 of a total of 33,772 exhibitors came from abroad.
 In 2015 Messe München saw a total of 1,942,259 visitors.

 In August 2020, the company announced that they lost €170 million due to Covid-19.

 Events

 The most visited event at the Munich Trade Fair Center is the construction fair bauma, also the world's geographically largest fair, which takes place every three years and attracted some 580,000 visitors in 2016.
 Large public exhibitions are the f.re.e, the Heim + Handwerk and the Internationale Handwerksmesse.
-Important trade fairs include the ISPO, analytica, AUTOMATICA, BAU, and drinktec.
-Other exhibitions in Munich are EXPO REAL, IFAT, intersolar Europe, Laser World of Photonics, Transport Logistic, eCarTec and the yearly alternating productronica and electronica.
+Important trade fairs include the ISPO, analytica, Automatica, BAU, and drinktec.
+Other exhibitions in Munich are Expo Real, IFAT, intersolar Europe, Laser World of Photonics, Transport Logistic, eCarTec and the yearly alternating productronica and electronica.